2020/12/08 | University | Health & Medicine

 Dr. Amanda Sferruzzi-Perri is being honored for her groundbreaking work on the molecular signaling pathways governing the interaction between mother and child during pregnancy, and their long-term effects on the health of both of them, later in life.
 This knowledge is contributing to the development of new approaches to prevent serious complications during pregnancy, such as gestational diabetes or preeclampsia, and to improve the lifelong health of mothers and their children.

-Specialist on a unique organ
+The placenta, a unique organ

 "I have always been fascinated by how the human body works and was amazed to learn how common complications during pregnancy were – affecting one in five women," Amanda Sferruzzi-Perri reflects.
 When she first started specializing in the field, much less was known about how these complications arose, and even less was known about how to prevent or treat them.
 Amanda Sferruzzi-Perri focused her PhD research on investigating hormones in the mother's body that regulate fetal growth, and delved into research on the placenta; a temporary but vital organ that develops during pregnancy.
 The placenta provides the fetus with nutrients and oxygen.
 It also secretes signaling factors, including hormones that alter the mother’s body so she supplies nutrients and oxygen to the fetus.
 If the placenta does not function properly, the fetus will fail to grow with negative impacts on pregnancy outcome for mother and child.
 There may also be lasting effects on the child.
 This is because fetal organs are very sensitive to changes in nutrient and oxygen supply, and may be permanently altered during development, leading to organ dysfunction with lifelong consequences.
 In adulthood, this can lead to an increased risk of developing type 2 diabetes, cardiovascular problems, or obesity.
 "By understanding more precisely how the placenta develops, we can better understand the development of pregnancy complications and the origins of later life disease risks.
 Importantly, we may be able to identify how these can be prevented," explains Amanda Sferruzzi-Perri.
 Her current work now focuses on this.